GlobeX Data Ltd.: GlobeX Data Launches Key Cybersecurity Partnership in Africa For Its Secure Data Management and Secure Communication Applications

-VANCOUVER, BC / ACCESSWIRE / October 28 2019 / GlobeX Data Ltd. ("GlobeX" or the "Company") (CSE:SWIS, CSE:SWIS.WT) is pleased to announce that it is launching its suite of secure data management and secure communication in Africa with a Preferred Partner covering Ethiopia and other regions of Africa.
+VANCOUVER, BC and NEW YORK, NY / ACCESSWIRE / October 28, 2019 / GlobeX Data Ltd. (GlobeX or the Company) (CSE:SWIS)(SWIS.WT) (OTC PINK:SWISF) is pleased to announce that it is launching its suite of secure data management and secure communication in Africa with a Preferred Partner covering Ethiopia and other regions of Africa.

 Ethiopia has one of the fastest growing Internet and mobile penetration in the world and a population of over 101 million people.